shruti976/shruti976.github.io/index.md

 title: "Shruti Singh – PhD Portfolio"
 ---

 Welcome!
-I'm a Ph.D. student in Computer Science at the **University of Dayton**, working on Safe Reinforcement Learning, Human–AI Interaction, and Large Language Models for real-world deployment in safety-critical systems.
+I'm a third year Ph.D. student in Computer Science at the **University of Dayton**, where I design safe, adaptive, and interpretable AI systems for the real world.
+My research spans **Safe Reinforcement Learning**, **Human–AI Interaction**, and **Large Language Models (LLMs)** — with a focus on safety-critical applications and decision support.

 ---